TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                     - [ ] Enemy run away -> CPU reapproach attack (can just be pinch attack, or a grab attack, or many ones to pick from).
                     - [ ] Enemy close in -> CPU attack.
                     - [ ] Enemy do nothing -> CPU 様子見, or CPU attack, or CPU guard.

+                - [ ] When hit by its enemy, CPU is made aware of that enemy.

         - [ ] Revisit detection: Add line-of-sight detection with raycast. (`@FIXME` tags)
         - [ ] Revisit detection: Ignore suspicious sight cone during SUSPICIOUS state.